newtheatre/history-project/_content/docs/editing.md

 Marrying up a vast amount of data with static templates is no mean feat, and sometimes this data needs to be manipulated first.
 We do that with Ruby.

-We've also got some Ruby plugins written for Jekyll on the side which allow us to, for instance, see people's commitee positions on their profiles.
+We've also got some Ruby plugins written for Jekyll on the site which allow us to, for instance, see people's commitee positions on their profiles.

 ## <i class="octicon octicon-file-submodule"></i> Where Things Live